-Publicize and encourage the use of the Bulk WHOIS Inaccuracy Reporting tool.
+The ICANN Board should direct ICANN Organization to publicize and encourage use of the Bulk WHOIS inaccuracy reporting tool (or any successor tool).

 Findings:

 As detailed in Section 3.5.3.2.2, according to the information provided by the compliance team only 10 individuals/entities have been approved to use the Bulk WHOIS Inaccuracy Reporting tool.
 Of those 10, only 3 have reported inaccurate WHOIS records in the last year.
 If more people understood this tool was available, it would be easier for reporters of large number of inaccurate data in the WHOIS to report these to the Compliance team.